Sharri Markson: The Australian

 Markson replaced Simon Benson as media editor of The Australian newspaper in February 2014.
 She shifted to a senior writing role in 2015.

 Markson's work has occasionally attracted controversy.
 In November 2015, she was detained by Israeli security officials for breaching protocol during a visit to the Ziv Medical Centre in Safed by attempting to speak with and maintain contact with a Syrian national being treated at the hospital.

-She wrote stories about The Sydney Morning Herald columnist, Mike Carlton's abusive and anti-semitic emails and tweets to readers during the Israel-Hamas conflict in Gaza.
+She wrote stories about The Sydney Morning Herald columnist, Mike Carlton's abusive and antisemitic emails and tweets to readers during the Israel-Hamas conflict in Gaza.
 Carlton resigned from Fairfax after being told he would be suspended over the correspondence.
 Fairfax's publisher, Sean Aylmer, told 2UE, "The column was fine.
 The issue wasn't the printing of the column.
 What sort of got him into trouble was the way he responded to those readers, and it was totally inappropriate, using very inappropriate language."
-A month after the coverage, Markson was the subject of an anti-semitic threat.
+A month after the coverage, Markson was the subject of an antisemitic threat.
 Online media site Mumbrella wrote that her tenure as media editor involved the aggressive pursuit of stories involving the ABC and Fairfax Media and for her reporting on Mike Carlton.